codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/example-deploy-demochat-to-kubernetes-cluster.md

     %}

 {:start="3"}
 3. Exit your account settings and then select `Kubernetes` from the left sidebar to access your [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/).
-Click on the button `Add New Service`
+Click on the button `Add New Service`.

 {:start="4"}
 4. The `demochat` application uses a Mongo database, therefore we need to add a `mongo` service with the following params (see the screenshot below).